inventree/InvenTree.github.io/docs/stock/adjust.md

 ## Remove Stock

-Revove parts from a stock item record - for example taking parts from stock for use.
+Remove parts from a stock item record - for example taking parts from stock for use.
 The in-stock quantity for each selected item is decreased by the given amount.

 {% include img.html url='stock/stock_remove.png' description='Stock removal' %}